BIOLOGICAL FILTERS FOR AQUACULTURE

 Biological Contactors)

-Like much of the equipment used in aquaculture,
+Like much of the equipment used in

-RBC's were first used in domestic sewage treatment applications.
-There are several different types that are
+aquaculture, RBC's were first used in domestic sewage treatment

-of plates or disks that are attached to a horizontal shaft.
-The shaft is located at the surface of the
+A typical design consists of plates or disks that are attached to a

-water and it is turned at a very slow speed (1-5 rpm).
-The disks are half submerged in the water at
+at the surface of the water and it is turned at a very slow speed (1-5

-all times.
-As they rotate, the biofilm
+the water at all times.
+As they rotate,

-submerged in the water.
-The original
+and then submerged in the water.
+The

-designs used an electric motor to turn the shaft.
+original designs used an electric motor to turn the shaft.
 There is a new design specifically for

 aquaculture that uses compressed air or pumped water to drive a paddle wheel in